annettebalmes/annettebalmes.github.io/_posts/2023-10-17-wildfire-analysis.md

 Moving to the second classification level,HUC-4, the 21 regions are further divided into 221 subregions.
 Each subregion encompasses the land drained by a river system, a segment of a river and its associated tributaries, a closed basin or basins, or a cluster of streams that collectively form a coastal drainage area.

-A great example comes from the (USGS NAS FaST - Flood and Storm Tracker Website)[https://nas.er.usgs.gov/hucs.aspx].
+A great example comes from the [USGS NAS FaST - Flood and Storm Tracker Website]([https://nas.er.usgs.gov/hucs.aspx]).
 It shows each scaled of the different classification levels.
 <p align="center">
   <img width="700" height="600" src="/assets/wildfire/WBD_Base_HUStructure_small.png">
 </p>